epsil/epsil.github.io/gll/index.md

     (define/public (run) ...)))
 ```

 The trampoline contains two fields, the *stack* and the *table*.
 The stack contains function calls, while the table contains memoized values.
-Both are mutable lists, modified by the public methods `has-next?`{.scheme}, `step`{.scheme}, `push-stack`{.scheme}, `push`{.scheme} and `run`{.scheme}.
+Both are mutable lists, modified by the public methods `has-next?`, `step`, `push-stack`, `push` and `run`.

 The parsers will be modified to save their execution on the call stack.
 That is, instead of calling a parser directly, the parser call is pushed onto the stack.
-The trampoline loop then iterates through the stack until it is exhausted, checking with the `has-next?`{.scheme} method.
+The trampoline loop then iterates through the stack until it is exhausted, checking with the `has-next?` method.
 This method returns true if the stack is nonempty and false if it is empty.

 ```scheme
 (define/public (has-next?)
   (not (empty? stack)))
 ```

-The `push-stack`{.scheme} method pushes a function call onto the stack.
-The call is a cons cell `(fn . args)`{.scheme}, containing a function and its arguments.
+The `push-stack` method pushes a function call onto the stack.
+The call is a cons cell `(fn . args)`, containing a function and its arguments.

 ```scheme
 (define/public (push-stack fn . args)